Dana's writer's studio, "The Birdhouse."

 Dana’s writer’s studio, “The Birdhouse.”

-Dana Rail is my pen name.
-I’ve published both fiction and non-fiction under my real name, but opted for a pseudonym when my creative interests underwent a profound sea-change, a few years back, and I undertook my “Great Work,” as the Alchemists would have it: a series of epic speculative / metaphysical / SFF novels set in the near-future of the Pacific Northwest.
+Under my real name, I’ve published both fiction and non-fiction over the years.
+But when my creative interests underwent a profound sea-change, a few years back, and I undertook my “Great Work,” as the Alchemists would have it—a series of epic metaphysical SFF novels with Arthurian themes set in the near-future of the Pacific Northwest—I adopted the pen name, Dana Rail.
+It’s the name I call myself when I put on my Wizard’s Hat and my Cloak of Invisibility, and sit down to work in my writer’s studio, a converted shed I call “the Birdhouse.”

 Let’s Connect!